Turkish tambur: History and development

 There are several hypotheses as to the origin of the instrument.
 One suggests that it descended from the kopuz, a string instrument still in use among the Turkic peoples of Central Asia and the Caspian region.
 The name itself derives from the tanbur (tunbur), which in turn might have descended from the Sumerian pantur.
 The name (and its variants such as tambouras, dombura) also denotes a wide spectrum of pear-shaped string instruments in Persia and Central Asia yet these share only their names with the Ottoman court instrument and in fact are more akin to bağlamas or sazes.

 By the 15th century, the tambur had assumed the modern shape, being described by Tinctoris in 1480 as being like "a large spoon with three strings."
 By 1740, when Jean-Étienne Liotard painted his painting, the instrument in his painting has pegs for 8 strings, which are strung in four courses.

 The modern instrument also has four pairs or courses of strings.

+Byzantine origin theory

+There is a possibility that the version played in the former Byzantine Empire was adopted by the Ottoman Turks.
+Following this theory, the tambur was adopted and developed by the Ottomans who took over lands formerly part of the Byzantine Empire, the instrument becoming a central instrument in the classical music of the imperial court.
+In Greece, however, the instrument gradually faded from use and was largely forgotten, in contrast to Turkey, where it continued to evolve and remains in use today.